Thuynh808/Fishy-Phiisshing/README.md

 **Response and Recommendations**:

-- Immediate Response: Isolated and analyzed the phishing email, blocked the malicious link.
+- Blocked Domain: Immediately blocked the sender's domain (lynnswig.com) at the email gateway to prevent further phishing attempts from the same source
-- System Review: Conducted a security sweep of our systems to ensure no other threats were present.
+- Isolate and Scan: Isolated systems where the email was opened, and performed antivirus scans to detect any malware
-- Enhanced Staff Communication: We recommend developing a more robust communication strategy to promptly inform staff about security threats, emphasizing the importance of reporting suspicious activities.
+- Change Passwords: Advise the targeted individual and others in the department to change their passwords for security.
-- Regular Staff Training: It's essential to schedule ongoing cybersecurity training for all employees, focusing on recognizing and handling phishing attempts and other cyber threats.
+- Employee Awareness Training: Conduct regular training for employees on identifying and handling phishing attempts.
-- Email Security Upgrades: Upgrading our email security systems with advanced phishing filters and anomaly detection tools can help prevent these incidents
+- Enhance Email Security: Implement advanced email filtering solutions to detect and block phishing attempts.
-- Policy and Procedure Updates: Revising our cybersecurity policies to include more frequent security audits, enhanced monitoring protocols, and regular incident response exercises.
+- Update Incident Response Plan: Review and update the incident response plan to include protocols for dealing with phishing and other cyber threats.

 ***End of Report***